 Domestic abuse counselors are trained to understand the thought processes and motivations of perpetrators.
 Many abusers suffered abuse as children and perpetuate the abuse cycle to loved ones in order to control them.
 They frequently abuse drugs and alcohol, suffer from extreme narcissism, and feel entitled.
 Abusers are also are typically very good at covering up their abusive behavior in order to make sure friends and other family members of the victim remain unaware of their violent behavior.

 Abuse victims often remain with their partners because they genuinely believe their abusers still care about them.
 Many abuse victims suffered abuse in previous relationships, so they do not understand what constitutes a healthy relationship.
 In some cases, abuse victims blame themselves for being abused.
 This is why it's essential for them to meet with counselors specifically trained to address their special issues and needs.

-If you want to assist people suffering from domestic abuse, consider obtaining a certificate in domestic violence.
-There is generally no specific type of psychology or counseling graduate degree required to be accepted into a domestic violence certificate program.
-Many counselors with criminal justice backgrounds complete these programs.
+If you want to assist people suffering from domestic abuse, consider getting the necessary degrees and earning a certificate in domestic violence.
+There is generally no specific type of degree required to be accepted into a domestic violence certificate program, however, many applicants are counselors with criminal justice, social work, or psychology backgrounds.